 Data subject self-identification at time of data collection / registration

-The Registrar requests the Registrant (data subject) at the moment of Registration data collection to include an indication of legal or natural person type.
-The Registrant is also requested by the Registrar to confirm that only non-personal data is provided for legal person type.
+The Registrar requests the Registrant (data subject) at the moment of Registration data collection to include an indication of designate legal or natural person type.
+The Registrar must also request the Registrant to confirm whether only non-personal data is provided for legal person type.

-If the Registrant (data subject) has selected legal person and has provided a confirmation that the registration data does not include any personal data, the Registrar sets the registration data set to automated disclosure in response to both SSAD and public RDAP queries.
+If the Registrant (data subject) has selected legal person and has provided a confirmation that the registration data does not include any personal data, the Registrar (i) sets the registration data set to automated disclosure in response to SSAD queries and (ii) Publishes the data (to provide Registration Data in the publicly accessible Registration Data Directory Services).

-If the Registrant (data subject) has selected natural person or has confirmed that personal data is confirmed present, the Registrar does not set the registration data to automated disclosure, unless consent for publication has been provided by the data subject.
+If the Registrant (data subject) has selected natural person or has confirmed that personal data is present, the Registrar does not set that registration data to automated Disclosure and Publication, unless the data subject consents to Publication.

-Any substantive change to the registration data should reset the confirmation above to default (data is redacted in public RDDS).
+If the Registrant (data subject) makes any substantive change to the registration data, the Registrar is expected to confirm that these updates do not result in changes to the registrant type or the previous confirmation of whether only non-personal data is provided for legal person type.
+If the updates do result in changes, Registrar must repeat Steps a-c above.

 Data subject self-identification after initial collection

 The Registrar collects Registration Data and provisionally redacts the data.

+The Registrar requests the Registrant (data subject) to designate legal or natural person type.
+The Registrar must also request the Registrant to confirm whether only non-personal data is provided for legal person type.

-Registrant (data subject) indicates legal or natural person type and whether or not the registration contains personal information after registration is completed, for example, at the time of receipt of the WDRP email for existing registrations or through a separate notice requesting self-identification.
+Registrant (data subject) indicates legal or natural person type and whether or not the registration contains personal information after registration is completed.
+For example, the Registrant may confirm person type at the time of initial data verification, in response to its receipt of the Whois data reminder email for existing registrations, or through a separate notice requesting self-identification.

-If the data subject identifies as a legal person and confirms that the registration data does not include personal data, data is then flagged for automated disclosure in response to both SSAD and public RDAP queries.
+If the data subject identifies as a legal person and confirms that the registration data does not include personal data, the Registrar (i) sets the registration data set to automated disclosure in response to SSAD queries and (ii) Publishes the data.

 Registrar determines type based on data provided